holisticnetworking/easy-inputs/docs/api/files/lib/input.class.php.txt

     }

     /**
-     * Creates a media uploader-compatible input
+     * Creates a media uploader-compatible input.
+Note that the output HTML will
+     * still require the JS components of the Media Uploader to function.
      * @see https://codex.wordpress.org/Javascript_Reference/wp.media
      */
     public function uploader() {